Learn how to apply Themes in Word, Excel, and PowerPoint 2007 for Windows.

 Applying Themes in Microsoft Word and Excel

 Applying a Theme to an existing presentation is easy, and you'll find that plenty of Themes are already contained inside Office 2007.
-In PowerPoint 2007, these Themes can be found in Design tab of Ribbon, as you can see in Figure 1.
+In PowerPoint 2007, these Themes can be found in Design tab of Ribbon, as shown in Figure 1, below.

 Figure 1: Office Themes